devschool-rocks/www/articles/eight-reasons-to-choose-devschool-as-your-online-dev-bootcamp.md

 Everyone who is close to graduating is encouraged to spend their final two weeks here in our community housing in sunny, warm, friendly, Puerto Vallarta, Mexico.
 Best of all, the Mexican Government loves tourists so much they subsidize airfare here which is why it is usually less than $500 USD to fly down from the continental USA.
 Canadian and World based Students are welcome too!

-There is no charge from Devschool to take place in this program, you just need yourself a valid Passport and as round trip plane ticket.
+There is no charge from Devschool to take place in this program, you just need yourself a valid Passport and a round trip plane ticket.
 We can arrange for your arrival when you are ready to come on down!